D7TUN6/oc_mon/README.md

 # oc_mon

-Shitty program in C to fastly change your monitor resolution &amp; hz in Linux for Xorg with CVT and XRandr
+Holy crap C Program to Quickly Change Monitor Resolution and Frequency in Linux for Xorg with CVT and XRandr.